MehmetMHY/cha/README.md

 !m gpt-4o
 ```

-All chat history is preserved when switching platforms, and exported chat history (`!w text`) includes platform/model information for each message.
+All chat history is preserved when switching platforms, and exported chat history (`!e`) includes platform/model information for each message.

 #### Model Autoselection (--select-model)